 These features combine to make the Cole-Tac HTP Suppressor Cover an excellent choice for anyone looking for a reliable solution to the heat and mirage issues associated with silencers.

 The Cole-Tac Corset Suppressor Cover is the ideal cover for any suppressor, thanks to its military-grade construction and extensive testing.

 This cover is made of Kevlar and Nomex, both highly heat-resistant materials, with a max temperature rating of 3150°C.

 The cover’s custom-made design ensures optimal coverage and a perfect fit, while its lightweight design makes it highly portable.

-The cover also features an attachment method of Kevlar cord, so it stays securely in place even during intense shooting sessions.
+The cover also features a Kevlar cord attachment method, so it stays securely in place even during intense shooting sessions.

-The Corset cover is designed to prevent mirage from obscuring your site picture, eliminating the need for multiple shots.
+The Corset cover is designed to prevent mirages from obscuring your site picture, eliminating the need for multiple shots.

 Finally, the cover also helps protect you, your can, and your gear.
-All of these features make the Cole-Tac Corset cover an ideal choice for any suppressor owner.
+These features make the Cole-Tac Corset cover an ideal choice for any suppressor owner.